pjotrekk/lightning/blogpost/blogpost.md

     <version>2.24.0</version>
 </dependency>
 ```
-I want to use Flink Runner under the hood.
+I want to use Flink for actual data processing under the hood.
+Beam makes it easy to swap underlying data processing engines.
 If I changed my mind and wanted to use Dataflow or Spark then I just need to change this dependency and PipelineOptions (later in this article).

 ```xml
 <dependency>